 During the 1990's, the Uhrichsville location acquired property adjacent to its current location, and moved the reference collection, offices, and meeting room into that space.
 Also in this decade, the Board purchased land on Fourth and Center Street in Dennison where a new branch library was built.
 It opened in August of 1998.
 In that same year, Mary Lee Smith resigned, and Karen Miller became the new library Director.
 Miss Miller was employed until June 2000, when she relocated to central Ohio.
 Lorrie Wheeler became director in April 2001 and held this position until her retirement in September 2010.

 Currently, Donna Moody is the Director of the Claymont Public Library, having been hired in September 2010.
 Mrs. Moody began working for the library in 1990 and has held many positions such as, Library Aide, Technology Coordinator, and Public Services Manager.
-The Board of Trustees includes Mary Ellen Kovach (President), Robert Michels (Vice President), Christine Curtiss (Secretary), Karla Armstrong, Carol Donato, James J. Ong, Susan Willard.
-Employees at the library include the Director Donna Moody, Susan Peters (Fiscal Officer), Rene Koile (Children's Coordinator), Francesca Alguire, Samantha DeVore, Sheila Donohoe and Jody Roberts (Library Associates).
+The Board of Trustees includes James J. Ong (President), Robert Michels (Vice President), Christine Curtiss (Secretary), Karla Armstrong, Carol Donato, Julie Pearch, Susan Willard.
+Employees at the library include the Director Donna Moody, Susan Peters (Fiscal Officer), Rene Koile (Children's Coordinator), Francesca Alguire, Sheila Donohoe, Jody Roberts and Miranda Whitman (Library Associates).

 Ohio Public Library Funding